 Ship musical instruments inside their cases whenever possible

-Shipping a musical instrument in its case provides a valuable extra layer of protection.
+Shipping a musical instrument in its case provides a valuable extra layer of protection, especially if it is a hard case.
 However, you’ll still need to protect the instrument so it doesn’t move or shift within the case.

 Some cases, such as newer violin cases, come with internal padding that make the packing process much easier.
 If you don’t own a high-quality case, you might want to invest in one before shipping a valuable instrument.